Eigenvalue asymptotics for the damped wave equation on metric graphs: Abstract

 \section{Abstract}

-We consider the linear damped wave equation on finite metric graphs and analyse its spectral properties with an emphasys on the asymptotic behaviour of eigenvalues.
-In the case of equilateral edges and certain coupling conditions, we show that there is only a finite number of high frequency abscissas.
-We further describe some of the possible behaviour when the edges have comensurate lengths.
-In either case, we show that the location of these abscissas is solely determined by the averages of the damping terms on each edge.
+We consider the linear damped wave equation on finite metric graphs and analyse its spectral properties with an emphasis on the asymptotic behaviour of eigenvalues.
+In the case of equilateral graphs and standard coupling conditions we show that there is only a finite number of high-frequency abscissas, whose location is solely determined by the averages of the damping terms on each edge.
+We further describe some of the possible behaviour when the edge lengths are no longer necessarily equal but remain commensurate.

 \keywords{damped wave equation, metric graphs, spectrum}